 - Peer-To-Peer Lending – Peer-to-Peer lending (P2P lending) is a type of alternative investment that uses the Internet to match lenders with borrowers to make loans.
 An investor becomes a lender by purchasing a small portion of a larger loan.
 The loans are paid back with interest, and the investor earns a return.

 - Owning a business – Owning your own business is a very viable alternative investment.
+It could be a whisky investment, retail shop, or even an online business.
 The advantages to the investor are that most businesses are extremely undervalued, the tax benefits are tremendous, and the opportunities for capital gain are far greater than the stock market.

 Investing in a type of investment can be a smart decision.
 While you may not always see your investment go up in value, it can be a great long-term investment to make.
 If you don’t have a lot of money to invest, you don’t have to put in a lot of money.
 You can invest as little as $0.01 and still get a percentage of the profits.